 In most cases, funding is extremely tight when new businesses start, to make sure your startup will survive and make a return on your investment you’ll want to ensure your tiny budget is used as effectively as possible.
-With this in mind here five ways you can improve your startup’s finances and better manage your limited budget to build a successful business.
+With this in mind here five ways you can improve your startup’s finances, better manage your cashflow and limited budget to build a successful business.

 Eliminate unnecessary expenses